-My name is Patrick, I am a Software Engineer at Microsoft in Boston.
+My name is Patrick, I have been with Microsoft since 2012 in a Senior Data Scientist and a Software Engineering role.
 Until 2010, I was a PhD student and a member of the Visual Geometry Group at the University of Oxford.
 My supervisors were Prof. Andrew Zisserman, Dr. Mark Everingham and Prof. Sir Michael Brady.

 Prior to my PhD studies, I spent an amazing year in Japan working for Asahi Kasei on visual drowsiness recognition.
 Furthermore, I was jointly funded by a Fulbright and German State scholarship to study for a year at the University of Massachusetts, Amherst.
 I received my Master's degree (German: Diplom) in Computer Science & Computer Engineering from the University of Mannheim, Germany.

 My main software development interests are in the Machine Learning, Computer Vision, Natural Language Processing, and Medical Image Processing fields.